GenoRobotics-EPFL/Identification/primerDesign/README.md

 # Automatic Primer Designer

 ## Goal of the project
-The goal of this project was to permit, given any dataset of genome sequences, to generate pair of primers that have a coverage as high as possible over the whole dataset.
+The goal of this project was to permit, given any dataset of genome sequences, to generate pairs of primers that have a coverage as high as possible over the whole dataset.

 ## File Structure - Algorithm
 The algorithm we use has the following shape :